 Additional haematology and clinical chemistry tests can also be carried out during the trial period as clinically indicated.
+Once participants have stopped trial treatment, bloods are not mandatory for the trial.

 6.3.2 DIPSTICK

 A urinary dipstick is required to be performed every 12 weeks whilst on treatment, due to the management and identification of proteinuria.
 This should be performed at the clinic at follow up visits and by the participant for the interim test between 26-weekly visits.
 Four test kits (reagent strip and small sterile container) and instructions should be supplied to the participants at each 26-weekly visit.
 Fewer kits can be provided if participant has leftover supplies from previous visits.